All versions of this manual

 To help prioritise and assign the most important cases to investigate, attributes can be created for each case.
 These attributes can be used to help prioritise cases (e.g. by calculating a "risk score"), to display information that makes it easy to assign cases to investigator (e.g. by displaying the type of fraud used), or to display important information about the target of the alert for quick decision making.

-There are two types of syntax errors in the attribute creation query: the errors on the Linkurious Enterprise query template syntax and the errors related to the Cypher language.
+There are two types of syntax errors in the attribute creation query: the errors on the Linkurious Enterprise query template syntax and the errors related to the query language.
 These errors will be notified when saving the alert but are not blocking it.

 • Title(mandatory field): the name of the column that will be visible in the case list